webscraperio/web-scraper-documentation/docs/Selectors.md

 way is to select a wrapper element with Element selector and add data selectors as child selectors to the element selector with multiple option not checked.

+## Selecting elements

+### Select tool

+Web Scraper has a point and click select tool that makes selecting elements accessible for all users.
+It can be opened by clicking on `Select` in selector creation interface.
+It will highlight elements that it will select on click in yellow and already selected elements will be highlighted in red.
+Elements can be deselected by clicking on them again while selector tool is still active.

+![Fig. 1: Point and click select tool][select-tool]

+#### Hotkeys

+Hotkeys can be enabled by clicking on a select tool after opening it or by selecting an element.

+* **P**: expend the selected selector to a parent selector.
+* **C**: change selected selector to a child selector.
+Can be used only if **P** key has been used prior.
+* **S**: select the highlighted element.
+Useful for selecting elements that change or change something on the page when clicked on.
+* Hold **Shift**: select multiple element groups.

+![Fig. 2: Select elements with hotkeys][select-tool-hotkeys]

+### Manual element selection

+As we are always trying to improve the select tool to find the best CSS selector for the selected elements, there are still situations where it is required to manually specify a CSS selector.
+Some HTML and CSS knowledge is required to write CSS selectors.
+You can find more info about CSS selectors on [CSS selector][css-selectors] page.

 ## Related videos

 * [How to select elements without clicking on them]